 Any instance of a member of the COEBO community communicating through any medium accurate information regarding how and why items in the code were created or decisions were made regarding the COEBO community as a whole.

 Any instance of a member of the COEBO community publicly displaying minutes from COEBO meetings, structure of the COEBO organization, process maps of the COEBO organization, and partnerships or the COEBO organization.

 SHOWING THE WORLD THAT YOU PRIORITIZE ETHICS

 COEBO credentials are awarded to behavioral organizations that meet or exceed the standards set down by the COEBO organization.
-Currently, the COEBO organization only offers one credential, however, plans are in place to include new credentials to this list.
-More information to come.

 OBTAIN A CREDENTIAL